Jon Will Chambers

 Posted on Notes by Jon Will Chambers · May 26, 2014 3:25 PM

 Nigel Farage is not a solution to the problems Britain faces - he is the symptom.
-The total lack of ideas of how to deal with these challenges means his stock is growing - and now, it seems people want to find any excuse to say he didn't win.
-He did, and he will again, and it will be the country that will be the casualty of such complacency.
+But the total lack of ideas of how to deal with big challenges means his stock is growing - and now, it seems people want to find any excuse to say he didn't win.
+He did and will again, with the country the casualty of such complacency.

 Read more